|

 Shopping at the airport stores is a good way to practice your English if your flight is delayed.

-One of the best things you can do if a delay is announced is to enjoy the big, bright stores whether you’re going to buy something or not.
+One of the best things to do when a delay is announced is to enjoy the big, bright stores, whether you plan to make a purchase or not.

 This is a perfect time to talk to the sales associates and practice your speaking skills.